-I want to thank our Missions Pastor, Mike Boze and the entire missions committee (list their names) for their faithful leadership.
+I want to thank our Missions Pastor, Mike Boze and the entire missions committee for their faithful leadership.
 I am also thankful for those who have worked hard in seeing this guidebook developed.
 I know it will be a helpful resource for you as a leader.